SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 ## More AI features
 As the process is generated and if you would like to explain the process to a colleague, you can go to "generate" option in the process editor.
 Select "Explain this process"
 This will generate the process summary.
-Similarly a datatype can be generated from overview tab by providing prompt "Generate datatype for supplier details".
+Similarly, a datatype can be generated from overview tab by providing prompt "Generate datatype for supplier details".
 In addition to script generation, script editor supports removal of third party packages from script.
 This feature would be useful when processes are fetched from other modelling tools to SBPA
 You can downgrade the script to ECMA 5.1 version.